Relating the topology of Dirac Hamiltonians to quantum geometry: When the quantum metric dictates Chern numbers and winding numbers: Dirac Hamiltonians, spheres and quantum geometry

 We consider an important class of Bloch Hamiltonians, which are built from Dirac matrices according to

 where the $\gamma_i$ matrices form an irreducible representation (irrep) of the complex Clifford algebra in $D$ generators~\cite{wit:16},

 and where the momentum $\textbf{k}$ is defined over a $d-$dimensional Brillouin zone $\mathbb{T}^d$.
 The Dirac matrices $\gamma_i$ have size $2^n \times 2^n$, for $n=\floor{D/2}$, hence leading to a multi-band spectrum $E(\textbf{k})$.
 This broad class of Hamiltonians include emblematic models of topological insulators and semimetals, such as Chern insulators in two and four spatial dimensions~\cite{haldane1988model,qi2006topological,qi2008topological}, the Su-Shrieffer-Heeger (SSH) model in one dimension~\cite{su1979solitons,xiao2010berry,atala2013direct,asboth2016schrieffer,cooper2019topological}, chiral insulators in three dimensions~\cite{ji2020quantum}, and Weyl semimetals in three and five dimensions~\cite{armitage2018weyl,lian2017weyl}.
+As already emphasized in the introductory Section~\ref{section_intro}, these ideal Dirac toy models are experimentally realized in a broad class of synthetic lattice systems, including ultracold gases in optical lattices and photonics devices, where geometric and topological properties can be accessed through various techniques~\cite{cooper2019topological,ozawa2019topological}.

 Due to the Clifford algebra relations, the spectrum of the generic Hamiltonian in Eq.~\eqref{eq: Dirac Hamiltonian} is directly obtained as $E(\textbf{k})=\pm |\vec{d}(\textbf{k})|$; we note that the corresponding bands are degenerate in general.
 In the following, we consider non-interacting fermions at half-filling, which amount to setting the Fermi level at $E_F\!=\!0$.
 In this framework, the spectrum crosses the Fermi level whenever the vector $\vec{d}$ vanishes.
 Because the vector has $D$ components, this will generically occur in a $\left(d-D\right)-$dimensional (closed) submanifold of the Brillouin zone, which we will refer to as the generalized Fermi surface $\Sigma$~\cite{hor:05}.
 For $D>d$, $\Sigma$ will, generically, be the empty set and the system will be gapped.
 In this work, we will consider cases where $d=2n$ and $D=2n+1$, for some integer $n>0$, corresponding to \emph{gapped systems without chiral symmetry}, and cases where $d=2n-1$ and $D=2n$, corresponding to \emph{gapped systems with chiral symmetry}.
 In the latter case, the chiral symmetry is implemented by the additional matrix $\gamma_{D+1}=\gamma_{2n+1}$ which, up to a multiplicative constant, is the product of all the $2n$ gamma matrices in the irrep; this matrix $\gamma_{2n+1}$ anticommutes with the Hamiltonian, hence signaling chiral symmetry.
 For $D\!=\!d$, $\Sigma$ consists, generically, of a finite collection of isolated points, and the system falls into the class of \emph{Weyl-type} semimetals.